Börje Langefors Best Doctoral Dissertation Award: 2014

-Mathias Hatakka, Senior Lecturer at the Örebro University awarded the first best for his doctoral dissertation entitled "The capability approach in ict4d research".
+Mathias Hatakka, Senior Lecturer at the Örebro University awarded the first best for his doctoral dissertation titled The capability approach in ict4d research.

 2013

-Anders Olof Larsson at the Department of Informatics and Media of Uppsala University for his thesis "Doing Things in Relation to Machines – Studies on Online Interactivity".
+Anders Olof Larsson at the Department of Informatics and Media of Uppsala University for his thesis Doing Things in Relation to Machines - Studies on Online Interactivity.

 The committee stated: "The thesis is based on a socially relevant contemporary topic, well-designed and well-defined subject area with contrasting perspectives based on exceptional and interesting empirical material.
 The thesis is easy to read and well structured with well linked articles.
 It has a very good international exposure".

 2012

-Henrik Wimelius, assistant professor at the Umeå University awarded the first best for his doctoral dissertation entitled “Duplicate Systems: Investigating Unintended Consequences of Information Technology in Organizations”.
+Henrik Wimelius, assistant professor at the Umeå University awarded the first best for his doctoral dissertation titled Duplicate Systems: Investigating Unintended Consequences of Information Technology in Organizations.

-The committee stated: “Henrik Wimelius dissertation is well written and clearly positioned against existing literature.
+The committee stated: "Henrik Wimelius dissertation is well written and clearly positioned against existing literature.
 The question that is addressed both theoretically and practically interesting.
 Methodologically the research is based on a rigorous process, presented in a reflexive manner.
 Furthermore, logic and structure of the thesis is well thought.
 The existence of parallel, competing IT systems in organizations and activities tend to help Henrik with valuable insights and lessons learned.
-His thesis is an excellent knowledge base which can advantageously be further exploited.”
+His thesis is an excellent knowledge base which can advantageously be further exploited."

-M Sirajul Islam, Associate Professor at the Örebro University awarded for 'Outstanding doctoral dissertation' entitled “Creating Opportunity by Connecting the Unconnected: Deploying Mobile Phone-based Agriculture Market Information Service for Farmers in Bangladesh”.
+M Sirajul Islam, Associate Professor at the Örebro University awarded for 'Outstanding doctoral dissertation' titled Creating Opportunity by Connecting the Unconnected: Deploying Mobile Phone-based Agriculture Market Information Service for Farmers in Bangladesh.

-The committee stated: “ Sirajul Islam's dissertation "reports a design-oriented action research project that sought to create sustainable societal effects by facilitating mobile technology adoption.
+The committee stated: " Sirajul Islam's dissertation "reports a design-oriented action research project that sought to create sustainable societal effects by facilitating mobile technology adoption.
 One interesting aspect of this change effort is that it nicely illustrates how informatics research can help underprivileged groups to strengthen their positions through innovative IT use.
 The research project was executed through a well-designed process that is presented in a comprehensive yet detailed way.
 In particular, it reveals how and why certain practical and theoretical issues were tackled to push the project forward.
-Constituting the core of the thesis, the set of articles suggests that the results produced were not only locally relevant but also globally impactful.”
+Constituting the core of the thesis, the set of articles suggests that the results produced were not only locally relevant but also globally impactful."
 A brief interview about his thesis is available in this link.

 2011

-Annika Andersson at the Informatics Department of Örebro University for her thesis "Learning to learn in e-Learning: constructive practices for development".
+Annika Andersson at the Informatics Department of Örebro University for her thesis Learning to learn in e-Learning: constructive practices for development.

 The committee stated: "Annika Andersson is awarded the prize for best dissertation for the following reasons: socially relevant subject matter, well formulated and relevant theoretical basis, proper research design with appropriate method triangulation and sequencing of sub-studies, comprehensive and interesting empirical work, good incremental cumulative knowledge, clear and well-structured presentation, good design of compilation thesis with a well-developed cover paper, a good international exposure."